 - Cover and simmer: Cover the pan and simmer for 40-45 minutes.

 - Drain and use: Drain the rice in a fine mesh sieve and use as desired!

 Pro-tip: Wild rice grains triple in size, so 1 cup of dried wild rice will yield roughly 3 cups of cooked rice.

-What is the best water to rice ratio?
+What is the best water to wild rice ratio?

 The best ratio for water to wild rice is 1 cup of wild rice to 4 cups of water.
 For more flavor, I highly recommend cooking wild rice in vegetable or chicken stock instead of water; however, you can use vegetable or chicken broth, or a combination of stock and water if you would like!

-How to know when wild rice is done cooking?
+How do I know when wild rice is done cooking?

 Although wild rice is very easy to cook, it’s important to cook it for the correct amount of time.
 You should follow cooking instructions and make sure your rice has softened enough to eat!

 Wild rice is done cooking when it has cracked and revealed its soft inner grain.
 It should be chewy and tender in texture.
 Avoid overcooking wild rice as it will become quite mushy and unappetizing!